Blog

 The path has a recognisable shape, even if every app travels it differently:

-- Partner Center account — your commercial identity with Microsoft, where the offer, listing and pricing live.
+- Partner Center account: your commercial identity with Microsoft, where the offer, listing and pricing live.

-- Technical validation via AppSourceCockpit and Microsoft’s pipeline — automated checks compile your app, run the test suite and enforce a long list of rules.
+- Technical validation via AppSourceCockpit and Microsoft’s pipeline: automated checks compile your app, run the test suite and enforce a long list of rules.

-- Passing Microsoft’s automated validation — affixes, dependency rules, permission sets, translations and more must all be in order.
+- Passing Microsoft’s automated validation: affixes, dependency rules, permission sets, translations and more must all be in order.

-- Marketing collateral — listing copy, screenshots, a working trial, support and privacy URLs.
+- Marketing collateral: listing copy, screenshots, a working trial, support and privacy URLs.

-- Ongoing maintenance — your app must stay compatible across two major BC releases a year, indefinitely.
+- Ongoing maintenance: your app must stay compatible across two major BC releases a year, indefinitely.

-Why it matters: the build is only the first leg.
+The build is only the first leg.
 The validation and maintenance legs are where unprepared teams lose months.

 Why apps fail validation